FAForever/website/README.md

 Requires Node AND Grunt

-1. npm install
-2. gem install compass
-4. grunt sass:dev
-5. grunt serve (production) grunt serve:dev (development)
 1. Update .env and set to development or production
 2. npm install
 3. gem install compass
-4. mongod
-5. grunt sass:dev
+4. grunt sass:dev
-6. grunt serve (production) grunt serve:dev (development)
+5. grunt serve (production) grunt serve:dev (development)

 In order to install grunt for the command line, please follow this guide - http://gruntjs.com/getting-started